2026 Super Bowl anytime touchdown scorer picks, back Smith-Njigba to score

-Super Bowl 60 anytime touchdown scorer picks, odds: Model locks in best bets for Seahawks vs. Patriots
+Super Bowl 60 anytime touchdown scorer picks, odds: Model locks in best bets for Patriots vs. Seahawks

 SportsLine's model has simulated Patriots vs. Seahawks 10,000 times and revealed its top anytime TD picks for the 2026 Super Bowl